skelterjohn/wgo/readme.md

 When a wgo command is run from within a workspace, it runs the equivalent go command (by forwarding all arguments) with a modified environment: the GOPATH environment variable is prefixed with the workspace and any other gopaths listed in "W/.gocfg/gopaths".

-So, if "W/.gocfg" exists, running wgo from within that workspace is the same as running go with `GOPATH=W:$GOPATH`.
-That is, the workspace will automatically be in the GOPATH, and have the highest precedence.
-Giving the highest GOPATH priority to "W" makes it so `go get` puts new packages in "W".
+So, if "W/.gocfg" exists, running wgo from within that workspace is the same as running go with each of the directories listed in "W/.gocfg/gopaths" inserted into the beginning of GOPATH, in order.

 You can modify "W/.gocfg/gopaths" at any time to change the GOPATH priority.
 For instance, if you put third party dependencies in "W/third_party/src", and you want calls to `go get` to put new source in there, make sure "W/third_party" is the first line in "W/.gocfg/gopaths".